rontarrant/tkoop/_posts/2021-08-13-0002-python-font-installation.md

 **(Optional, but Recommended)**

-If you’re using *Windows*, you can run *Python* by typing `py` or you can execute a script with `py <script>.py`, but there’s no reason why you can’t have the same convenience no matter which OS you’re using.
+You can run *Python* by typing `py` no matter which OS you're using.
+In Windows, it's set up during the install, but to set this alias in other OSes, read on.

 ### Linux or BSD